bjerrep/twitse/doc/RPI.md

     ACTION=="add", SUBSYSTEM=="net", KERNEL=="wlan*", RUN+="/usr/bin/iw dev %k set power_save off"

+The file exists in ./client_etc_udev_rulesd

 ## server & client

 Stop anything sounding like ntp or systemd-timesyncd or the like if running in software mode.

 ## Building - native

 Building natively (as opposed to crosscompile) on the Pi is super slow but a few scripts will make life much easier for build-deploy cycles when developing.
 As the first thing copy the development PC public keys to the server and clients (see ssh-copy-id) to avoid having to login.
 Then as a first manually login to the Pi's and  run cmake to setup the correct build targets and build the relevant target(s) to catch any missing dependencies.
-If there is no ntp (e.g. systemd-timesyncd) client running on the target then start one before building to avoid confusing make.
+If there is no ntp (e.g. systemd-timesyncd) service running on the target (as there shouldn't normally be on the clients) then start one before building to avoid confusing make with wild file timestamps.

-Make a *remote_server_and_clients.txt* file in ./scripts with the server and/or client that should be used.
+Make a *remote_server_and_clients.txt* file in ./scripts with the server and/or client(s) that should be updated.
+There is a *remote_server_and_clients.txt.template* for the format.

 Now there is a scripts/export.sh and a scripts/build.sh that do what they say.